 10th domain – Physical security

 Understanding the most common vulnerabilities and their effects on asset classes.
-Understanding of theft principals for information and assets.
-Knowledge of designing, constructing and maintaining a secure site and removable electronic media.
+Understanding of theft principles for information and assets.
+Knowledge of designing, constructing, and maintaining a secure site and removable electronic media.

 Tips on Taking the Exam

 - Individuals must read all the topics before the exam.